Multilingual Closed Captioning: Reaching a Global Audience

 5. What’s the difference between closed captioning and translation subtitles?

-Closed captioning provides text for both dialogue and sound cues, while translation subtitles only focus on translating spoken dialogue.
+Closed Captioning provides text for both dialogue and sound cues, while Translation subtitles only focus on translating spoken dialogue.